Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

    30) "92"
 ```

 See!
 There is always an alternative to work around...
-Finally, we can use
+Finally, to generate student scores on history. we can use:
 ```
 FT.AGGREGATE Students:idx *
    LOAD 1 @studentName